coslatte/kwg/readme.md

 just learned the differences between java and kotlin when it comes to _enums_ kind of structure, and it's really cool: we use something called `companion object`'s, and they work like such but in a really different way and with better performance that enums are defined in Java.

+the ecosystem of koltin is really cool compared with Java for sure. cant say much more, it's excelent in a way that there are endless chances for good patterns.

+implemented the header with some sauce of enums and companion objects and data classes.

 ## references

 https://en.wikipedia.org/wiki/WAV